fahimsahriar/chat-gpt-mern/README.md

-Sure, here's a basic README for your project:

 # **ChatGPT Integration**

 API of chatGPT can make our software far more better.
 In this project I used ChatGPT API to generate response.
 This is a full-stack web application consisting of a client-side frontend and a server-side backend.